Jordan Wicks

-Jordan Wicks (born September 1, 1999) is an American professional baseball pitcher in the Chicago Cubs organization.
+Jordan Maslin Wicks (born September 1, 1999) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
+He made his MLB debut in 2023.

 Amateur career

 Wicks attended Conway High School in Conway, Arkansas, where he played baseball and football.
 In 2018, his senior year, he went 11–1 with a 0.86 ERA, and finished his high school career with a school record 1.39 ERA.
 Undrafted in the 2018 Major League Baseball draft, he enrolled at Kansas State University to play college baseball.

 In 2019, Wicks' freshman year at Kansas State, he started 15 games and posted a 6-3 record with a 3.61 ERA, and was named the Big 12 Conference Freshman of the Year.
 He set freshman program records with 86 strikeouts and 84 2/3 innings pitched.
 As a sophomore in 2020, he started four games and gave up one earned run over 26 innings for a 0.35 ERA before the college baseball season was ended early due to the COVID-19 pandemic.
-He spent that summer playing in the Northwoods League for the Rockford Rivets, compiling a 0.52 ERA with 52 strikeouts over 34 2/3 innings.
+He spent that summer playing in the Northwoods League for the Rockford Rivets, compiling a 0.52 ERA with 52 strikeouts over 34 2/3 innings; later he would become the first Rivet alumnus to play in the majors.
 Prior to the 2021 season, he was unanimously named the Big 12 Conference Preseason Pitcher of the Year.
 For the 2021 season, Wicks went 6–3 with a 3.70 ERA over 14 starts, striking out 118 over 92 1/3 innings, earning All-Big 12 First Team honors.